bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 ## Idea scratch space

+* islands in the network? can only be reached with a moving server?
+  * tunnels that scripts could go through but not the terminal?

 * man in the middle attack?
     * listen / intercept messages?
     * Will they just fill up a percent bar to gain a char in the password?